madphysicist/imprint/doc/reference/tag_api.rst

 ===========

-The Imprint :ref:`engine <introduction-layers-engine>` comes with a complete set of handlers for the tags specified in the :doc:`xml_spec`.
+The Imprint :ref:`engine <introduction-layers-engine>` comes with a complete set of processors for the tags specified in the :doc:`xml_spec`.
 However, additional tags may be necessary for highly customized applications, so an API exists for defining and registering new tags.
 The API is defined in the :py:mod:`imprint.core.tags` module.
 Example usage can be found in the